pstgi/sps-v3-documentation/Installation/setting-up-iis-websites-for-the-first-time.md

 The application has a front-end and a back-end component.
 Each needs a separate website in IIS.

+> These instructions demonstrate the configuration of SPS v3 for using it with the HTTP protocol.
+You can configure the HTTPS protocol during this process, by providing an SSL certificate already be installed on the server.
+You can configure the HTTPS while following these instrustions or at a later time by checking [Configuring HTTPS protocol for SPS v3](./configuring-https-protocol.md).

 ### Create an IIS website for API component

 > We suggest setting up the website files on the secondary drive of the server.
 This will allow